fabiosc88/PointOfSale/README.md

 # Test for .NET Backend Web Development

 ## Platforms
-The project was developed in Visual Studio 2017
+The project was developed in Visual Studio 2017 Community Edition

 ## Technologies
 - ASP.NET MVC 5